Welcome to ethNYcity

 - If the members of unreached people groups living in Metro New York were collectively counted as a city, they would form the second largest city in the United States.

-- There are over 800,000 Muslims in the New York City area.
-This means that 1 out of every 10 Muslims in the US live in the New York City area.
+- There are over one million Muslims in the New York City area (see this blog series for a breakdown).
+Based on figures from a Pew Religious Landscape Study in 2014, 23% of Muslims in the United States live in the New York metropolitan area.

-- Over 400,000 Hindus live in Metro NY with very little Gospel witness.
+- Over 500,000 Hindus live in Metro New York with little gospel witness.

-- NYC is home to some of the best universities in the US including Columbia University and NYU.
-Over 50,000 international students and scholars, many from unreached people groups and least evangelized countries, come here to study every year.
+- Metro New York is home to some of the best universities in the US including Columbia University and NYU.
+Over 70,000 international students and scholars, many from unreached people groups and least evangelized countries, study here every year.

-- There are over 650,000 Chinese living in Metro New York–the largest number of Chinese in the Western Hemisphere.
+- There are 800,000 Chinese living in Metro New York–the largest number of Chinese in the Western Hemisphere.

 - Queens is the most ethnically diverse county in the US and half of the people in Queens were born in another country.
 Around 60-65% of NYC is foreign-born or children of foreign-born.